jmbegley82/iodine/README.md

 Screen needs to be implemented before anything else graphical can be completed.
 Screen will be a static object.
 Screen should defer window creation until a function is called; this way Logger will definitely be started beforehand, which will make debug output availability more reliable.
 It is currently done during construction and this needs to be changed.

+# Platform.h,c,cpp
+The Platform class will be our sole static class; this will hypothetically make the transition from a testing main executable to a library smoother, and keep the chain of initialization of different parts of the codebase easier to understand and debug.